- View Offline

 - Tips to remember for outdoor sessions

-We use different lighting accessories and gels and we even employed a smoke machine to get a photo that could run in a travel or educational magazine.
+We used different lighting accessories and gels, and we even employed a smoke machine to get a photo that could run in a travel or educational magazine.
 In this installment, we're going to take on what I think is the most challenging scenario.
 We're going to go outside and photograph on location during the twilight hour, the magic hour as it's often called.
-Our location is Tony's Pizzaria, a charming little pizza joint in Ventura, California.
+Our location is Tony's Pizzeria.
+A charming little pizza joint in Ventura, California.

-Because a photo of Tony's Pizzaria isn't complete if it doesn't have Tony in it.
-Now a shoot like this is always a challenge.
-You're outside, you're in a public place, in this case a restaurant that's open for business, with customers coming and going, and you're working against the clock to get the shot before it gets dark.
-There is a lot of setup and a lot of fine-tuning involved and you'll see that in the course.
-So if you're hungry for pizza, let's hit the road and get started.
+Now, a shoot like this is always a challenge.
+You're outside, you're in a public place, in this case, a restaurant that's open for business with customers coming and going.
+And you're working against the clock to get the shot before it gets dark.
+There's a lot of set up, and a lot of fine tuning involved, and you'll see that in the course.
+So, if you're hungry for pizza, let's hit the road and get started.